Pāoa: Sources

 There are two different traditions regarding Pāoa, one deriving from Hauraki sources and one from Tainui sources.
 They differ regarding his origins and life up to the departure from the Waikato, but are nearly identical thereafter.

 The Hauraki account of Pāoa appears George Grey's 1853 collection of Māori stories, Ko nga moteatea me nga hakirara o nga Maori, probably deriving from an account by Wiremu Hoeti of Ngāti Tamaterā (Marutūāhu).
-John White republished it in 1888 in The Ancient History of the Maori as one of his two accounts of Pāoa.
+John White republished it in 1888 in The Ancient History of the Maori as the second of his two accounts of Pāoa.

 Pei Te Hurinui Jones gives the Tainui account, but unusually he does not name his source.
 His version is very similar to the first account of Pāoa given by John White in The Ancient History of the Maori.